Arbitration procedures and practice in France: overview

 Another important advantage is the facilitated enforcement of arbitral awards abroad, notably in countries that are signatories to the UN Convention on the Recognition and Enforcement of Foreign Arbitral Awards 1958 (New York Convention).
 Arbitration sometimes permits a faster resolution of disputes than litigation before French courts, particularly when appeals are undertaken.

 However, in France, court litigation is usually a less expensive way of resolving disputes than arbitration.
-In addition, the different scopes of document disclosure available (see Question 22) in litigation and arbitration may or may not be an advantage, depending on the case and the party's particular position.
+In addition, the differing scopes of document disclosure available in litigation and arbitration (see Question 21) may or may not be an advantage, depending on the case and the party's particular position.

 French arbitration law is not based on the UNCITRAL Model Law.
 However, French provisions applicable to international arbitration are no less favourable.